 Borderline personality disorder can damage many areas of your life.
-It can negatively affect intimate relationships, jobs, school, social activities and self-image.
-Repeated job losses and broken marriages are common.
-Self-injury, such as cutting or burning, can result in scarring and frequent hospitalizations.
-Suicide rates among people with BPD are high.
+It can negatively affect intimate relationships, jobs, school, social activities and self-image, resulting in:

-In addition, you may have other mental health disorders, including:
+In addition, you may have other mental health disorders, such as:

 - Anxiety disorders